-I am a PhD philosopher of science (Western, 2013) and a PhD candidate in the applied mathematics department at Western University.
+I am a PhD philosopher of science (Western, 2013) and PhD applied mathematician (Western, 2017) and a Postdoctoral Fellow in the Computer Science department at Western University.

 My intellectual interests began in science (physics and chemistry) at McGill University, where I was first exposed to the full range of physical theory.
 This sparked my interest in conceptual and foundational questions in science, taking me in the direction of philosophy.
 After a transitionary joint honours degree in philosophy and mathematics, also at McGill, I began my graduate education in philosophy at Western.

 As my philosophical outlook has grown, I have increasingly been drawn to questions that lie at the boundary of traditional research areas.
 In particular, at the boundaries between philosophy of science, philosophy of mathematics and mathematics itself.
 Since my overall interests concern the relation between our scientific concepts and the world, this has led me to seek solid grounding (in the form of doctoral degrees) in both philosophy of science and applied mathematics.